 - 4 medium sized sweet potatoes

-- 1 tsp of garlic powder, parsley, Cajun, black pepper, salt, red pepper flakes, salt
+- 1 teaspoon of garlic powder, parsley, Cajun, black pepper, salt, red pepper flakes, salt

-- Peel sweet potatoes, and cut them into standard french fry strips; I cut mine about 1/4 inch thick.
+- Peel sweet potatoes, and cut them into standard french fry strips; I cut mine about ¼ inch thick.
 Place into a 9x13 baking dish full of water.
 Let strips soak about 10 minutes to allow starch to come off.
-After 10 minutes, drain out water and dry sticks with a towel.
+After 10 minutes, drain out water and dry sticks with a wash cloth or towel.
 Leave sweet potato sticks in the 9x13 baking dish.
 Drizzle olive oil on top.
 Toss with a spatula to coat.

 - In a small bowl, combine the other ingredients.
 Stir together.
 Pour on top of sweet potatoes.
 Stir with spatula to coat evenly.